 How to Get a Credit Card

 Fill an online application form available on the credit card provider’s website.
 Provide all the relevant information needed with utmost transparency.
-The issuer takes a short time to check your credit reports and scores (a guide here from Social Fish) to determine your eligibility for the credit card you applied for.
+The issuer takes a short time to check your credit reports and scores (a guide here from Blog Cadre) to determine your eligibility for the credit card you applied for.

 Most credit card issuers respond in less than five minutes.
 The application process takes about 10-15 minutes to complete depending on your network connectivity and availability of your documents.
 Qualified candidates receive the credit card in the mail within ten days.